buy-contest-form

 Violation of the Competition Act can result in significant penalties, lost time and negative publicity for individuals, companies, trade/professional associations and their directors and officers.

-The potential penalties for violating the Competition Act can be severe.
-These include criminal fines with no prescribed limit (under the conspiracy and bid-rigging provisions, sections 45 and 47), imprisonment for up to 14 years (for conspiracy offences under section 45) and AMPs of up to the greater of $25 million ($35 million for each subsequent order), three times the value of the benefit derived from the abusive conduct or, if the latter amount cannot be reasonably determined, 3% of the person’s annual worldwide gross revenues (for abuse of dominance, under section 79).
+Some of the specific potential penalties for Competition Act violations include criminal fines with no prescribed limit (e.g., for conspiracy offences and bid-rigging), imprisonment for up to 14 years (for conspiracy offences and bid-rigging) and AMPs of up to the greater of $25 million ($35 million for each subsequent order), three times the value of the benefit derived from the abusive conduct or, if the latter amount cannot be reasonably determined, 3% of the person’s annual worldwide gross revenues (for abuse of dominance, under section 79).

-The record Canadian conspiracy (cartel) penalty to date is CDN $50 million, in a bread price-fixing investigation in which Canada Bread agreed to pay a $50 million fine after pleading guilty to fixing wholesale bread prices (for more information, see: here).
+The record Canadian conspiracy (cartel) penalty to date is CDN $50 million, in a bread price-fixing investigation in which Canada Bread agreed to pay this fine after pleading guilty to fixing wholesale bread prices (for more information, see: here).

 There is also potential director and officer liability under the Competition Act.
 In this regard, the Competition Bureau commonly pursues individual executives as accused in criminal matters and plaintiffs frequently name directors and officers as defendants in civil competition law actions and class actions.